 And a written education should be given to patients before ordering home oxygen.

 A respiratory therapist can evaluate and assist patients with their home oxygen needs.
 The respiratory therapist can provide expertise in the various types of home oxygen delivery devices and provide ongoing assessment of the patient.
 Patient compliance can be maximized by selecting the appropriate device.
-Before, referring patients to home oxygen evaluation services, written and verbal information should be given to patients.
-(Level IV)
+Before, referring patients to home oxygen evaluation services, patients should receive both written and verbal information.
+[Level 4]